rust-lang/book/second-edition/src/ch20-00-unnamed-project.md

 Right now, we process each request in turn.
 That works for small services like ours, but as applications get more complex, this sort of serial execution isn't optimal.
 Let's make our web server better by adding a *thread pool*.
+How does a thread pool make things better?
+Well, right now, we process connections sequentially.
+We need to fully process each connection before moving on to the next one.
+A thread pool allows us to process connections concurrently, that is, we can start processing a new connection before an older connection is finished.
+This increases the throughput of our server.
+This can matter even more in some situations, as we'll see below.

 Here's the basics: instead of waiting for each request to process before starting on the next one, we create a new thread for every connection, and do the processing inside of the thread.
 There's a problem with that, however: if we get a thousand requests, then we create a thousand threads.
-Someone making ten million requests to our server could create havoc.
+Someone making ten million requests to our server could create havoc by using up all of our server's resources and grinding things to a halt.
 So instead, we create a 'pool' of threads, with a size of our choosing.
 As requests come in, we send them to the pool for processing.
 The pool maintains a queue of requests.
 Each of the threads in the pool pops a request off of this queue, handles the request, and then asks the queue for another request.
 With this design, we can process N requests concurrently, where N is the number of threads.
+This still means that `N` long-running tasks can cause problems, but we've increased that number from one to `N`.

 This design is one of many ways to improve the throughput of our web server.
 This isn't a book about web servers, though, so it's the one we're going to